-Explore Grey County's 2017 Maple Syrup Festivals
+Explore Grey County's 2020 Maple Syrup Festivals

-Maple syrup festivals offer a great opportunity to get out and taste this spring tradition.
-The first festival of the season happens this weekend at Regal Point Elk Farm just outside Wiarton.
-The Maple Magic Festival runs on back-to-back weekends, March 18th and 19th and March 25th and 26th from 9 a.m. to 1 p.m.
+CANCELLED: The first festival of the season happens at Regal Point Elk Farm just outside Wiarton.
+The Maple Magic Festival runs on back-to-back weekend March 21-22 and March 28-29 from 9 a.m. to 1 p.m.
 This family festival raises funds for The Rotary Club of Wiarton.
 Enjoy a pancake breakfast, maple taffy on snow, maple cotton candy.
-After you’ve filled your belly, tour the Regal Point Elk Farm then conquer Mount Haymore, follow the tap line maze and search for hidden Wiarton Willies in the forest.
+After you’ve filled your belly, tour the Regal Point Elk Farm then conquer Mount Haymore, and enjoy the log sawing competition.

 Grey Roots Museum and Archives hosts Spring into Moreston on March 28 from 10 a.m. to 3 p.m.
 Celebrate the changing of the seasons with Spring into Moreston!
 Get moving with live music, enjoy pancakes from Kiwanis with real maple syrup (cash only), learn about maple trees from the Grey Sauble Conservation Authority, make your own bannock, and try your hand at tree tapping.
 Bring the whole family and enjoy a full day of fun in the village!
 Special event admission rates apply.
 FREE for Grey Roots members.